 Together with local initiatives and financial sponsors, upgrading, repair and construction works have been carried out in multiple villages, towns and cities.
-The project started in 1998 and till now 408 crematoriums of 30 districts have been developed.
+The project started in 1998 and till now 477 crematoriums of almost all districts of Karnataka have been developed.
 Kasargod and Andhra Pradesh are also included under the project area.

 SKDRDP makes an effort to put a check on school dropout rates through the implementation of the Jnanadeepa project.
 This project meets the infrastructure needs of the schools by providing basic amenities like drinking water, construction of toilets and classrooms.
 SKDRDP provides financial assistance for the purchase of teaching equipment, sports materials, tables and chairs.
 Electrification of schools, construction of playgrounds, compound wall construction, repair and renovation of buildings are also supported.